kevindimayuga/professional-portfolio-kd/README.md

 # Professional Portfolio

-This repo is for module two's challenge assignment.
+M2 - This repo is an a Code Refactor project in which codebase is improved for long-term sustainability.

 ## Description